 - Windows 10 will send a warning message saying ‘Sideloading of apps is potentially dangerous’

 - If the user is ready to take the risk, he/she can select ‘Yes’ and proceed.

 After changing these settings, the user is free to download any application from different app stores.

 Risks of sideloading apps

 Technically it is wrong to download any application outside from the authentic stores.
 It includes a lot of security risks and malware can infect your system.
 Hackers can send ransomware or users can be targeted by identity thieves, and so on.
-Therefore, before enabling the ‘sideload apps’ option, Microsoft send out the warning message.
+Therefore, before enabling the ‘sideload apps’ option, Microsoft sends out the warning message.

 Windows 10 includes lots of built-in security features and tools that can easily detect any type of unwanted software.
-Moreover, a lot of controversial games and software, emulators and BitTorrent clients are restricted by Microsoft.
-It is always better to download application from trusted platforms.
+Moreover, a lot of controversial games and software, emulators, and BitTorrent clients are restricted by Microsoft.
+It is always better to download the application from trusted platforms.
 But if you do need to run or test outside apps, this is the way to go in Windows 10.